Where do Areas Fit in The Ramblers?

-5. Area Rights of Way Officer – Chris Thompson
+5. Area Rights of Way Officer – Job Share:

 The Area Rights of Way Officer has a strategic role, linking with DCs and Groups to advise and assist on all rights of way issues.
 He also links with Highway Authorities (Notts County Council and Nottingham City Council), Ramblers Central Office and other partners.

-Chris is also involved with Stephen Parkhouse, (DC for Bassetlaw) in claiming definitive map modification claims (i.e. paths that have not been claimed as definitive rights of way).
-Chris and Steve are available to discuss how to claim these paths and welcome assistance of members in our work.
+Stephen Parkhouse, (DC for Bassetlaw & Mansfield) is involved with claiming definitive map modification claims (i.e. paths that have not been claimed as definitive rights of way).
+Steve is available to discuss how to claim these paths and welcome assistance of members in our work.

 Judith keeps track of membership figures and reports trends for Area, based on information received from Ramblers.
 Groups each have their own Membership Secretaries and Judith provides any support they need including intervening with Ramblers Central Office on their behalf if necessary.
 There are a growing number of members who choose not to belong to Group and become Area only members.
 The workload of the role has reduced considerably since all information now goes direct to Groups.